mcanepa/challenge_leantech_zenquotes/README.md

 And that's it!!

-You can register as a new user and then go to `http://127.0.0.1:8000/today` to see an inpirational quote!!!
+You can register as a new user and then go to `http://127.0.0.1:8000/today` to see an inspirational quote!!!

 ## Tests